CSEmbree/yaaraa/README.md

 ```bash
   $ ./install --noupdate --nocompile
 ```
-The installation script by default compiles raraa (unless told otherwise by argument "-nc", but you can always clean and re-make _Yaaraa_ with:
+The installation script by default compiles _Yaaraa_ (unless told otherwise by argument "-nc", but you can always clean and re-make _Yaaraa_ with:
 ```bash